SofRozo/SofRozo/README.md

 ## 👩‍💻 About Me:

-- Hi, mi name is Sofia a Systems Engineering Student | Programming Enthusiast 🚀
+- Hi, mi name is Sofia a Systems Engineering Student | AI Enthusiast 🚀

 - 🔭 I’m currently working on a project at **SpaceTech - Universidad de los Andes**, focusing on backend development with FastAPI.
 - 🌱 I’m currently learning how to build **mobile apps** with Flutter.